ibm-cloud-docs/satellite/storage-ocs-local.md

     ```
     {: pre}

 4. Review the command output for available disks.
-Disks that can be used for your OCS configuration must be unmounted.
+Disks that can be used for your ODF configuration must be unmounted.
 In the following example output from the `lsblk` command, the `sdc` disk has two available, unformatted partitions that you can use for the OSD and MON device paths for this worker node.
-If your worker node has raw disks with no partitions you need one disk for the OSD and one disk for the MON.
+If your worker node has raw disks without partitions, you need one disk for the OSD and one disk for the MON.
 As a best practice, and to maximize storage capacity on this disk, you can specify the smaller partition or disk for the MON, and the larger partition or disk for the OSD.
-Note that the initial storage capacity of your OCS configuration is equal to the size of the disk that you specify as the `osd-device-path` when you create your configuration.
+Note that the initial storage capacity of your ODF configuration is equal to the size of the disk that you specify as the `osd-device-path` when you create your configuration.
     ```sh
     NAME   MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT sda      8:0    0   931G  0 disk